 If your vehicle is equipped with the tire pressure monitoring system, the system may not function correctly when using tire chains.

 Install the chains on the front tires.
 Do not use chains on the rear tires.
-Use only genuine Mazda tire chains.
 Please consult an Authorized Mazda Dealer.

 Installing the chains